redpesk-core/afb-app-manager/doc/afm-user-daemon.md

 send command to ***afm-user-daemon*** either interactively at shell prompt or scriptically.

-The syntax is simple: it accept a command and if the command requires it, the argument to the command.
+The syntax is simple: it accept a command and when requires attached arguments.

 Here is the summary of ***afm-util***: